foolishimp/c4h_projects/docs/design_docs/c4h_api_doc_v1.md

 ## Configuration Structure

-The Jobs API uses a structured configuration with three main sections:
+The Jobs API uses a structured configuration with three main sections that should be included in your request:

 ### Workorder Section